ciao-lang/ciao_playground/examples/factorial_peano_iso.md

 You can also click on **Show solution** to load the solution in the edit area.

-Note that wrong goal order can raise an error (e.g., moving the last call to `is/2` before the call to factorial).
+Note that this type of arithmetic provides a (large!) performance gain.
+But it also has limitations: it only works in one direction, i.e., the second argument of `is/2` must be bound to an arithmetic term.
+Thus, wrong goal order in your solution above can raise an error (e.g., moving the last call to `is/2` before the call to factorial).

-**Next:** Let's try using constraints instead!
+Meta-logical tests (see later) can be used to improve this, but we will see later a more elegant solution: using constraints!